-The only problem with the Kravice waterfalls are that they are an absolute nightmare to find, at least when I went.
+The only problem with the Kravice waterfalls are that they were an absolute nightmare to find, at least when I went.
 It’s true that they’re only 40km or so from Mostar but driving yourself is almost not an option.
 So how do you go about getting to the Kravice Waterfalls?
 Let me help

-When I first visited in 2012, there are no google maps for Bosnia, which is mental but true.
-So my iPhone and macbook couldn’t bail me out of this one.
-I had planned to rent a car, then a motorbike and then a bloody bicycle in the hope that I could go myself, but after speaking to around 10 people in Mostar I finally gave up on the idea.
+When I first visited in 2012, there are no google maps for Bosnia, which is mental but true!
+So my iPhone and MacBook couldn’t bail me out of this one.
+I had planned to rent a car (no international license), then a motorbike (no license at all!) and then a bloody bicycle in the hope that I could go myself, but after speaking to around 10 people in Mostar I finally gave up on the idea.

-Alternaitvely, if you pay 60 Euro ($73) you can get a day tour with a taxi, which will take you to 4 places – a hidden underground Bosnia airport hangar from the war, Blagaj and its Dervish monastery and Medugorje with its hill top fort.
+Alternatively, if you pay 60 Euro ($73) you can get a day tour with a taxi, which will take you to 4 places – a hidden underground Bosnia airport hangar from the war, Blagaj and its Dervish monastery and Medugorje with its hilltop fort.
 Those prices are per taxi, not per person, so go find a friend or two and it’s not so expensive.

 Swimming in a Bosnian waterfall, that’s not something I’d ever expected to do, yet it was one of the coolest things I’ve done in the Balkans.
 Don’t miss it guys.
 Happy travels!

 Final things to remember about visiting the falls